InnerSourceCommons/awesome-innersource/README.md

 ## Tools and Applications

 - [Backstage](https://backstage.io/) - An open platform for building developer portals.
 Realization of the [InnerSource Portal Pattern](https://github.com/InnerSourceCommons/InnerSourcePatterns/blob/main/patterns/2-structured/innersource-portal.md).
+- [gilda](https://gitlab.com/gilda2/gilda) - InnerSource web gamifiaction platform for gitlab.
+- [Project Portal for InnerSource by SAP](https://github.com/SAP/project-portal-for-innersource) - A reference implementation to list all InnerSource projects of a company in an interactive and easy to use way.

 ## Articles and Videos